 Council's Bike Plan proposes a bike route running through Five Dock Park as part of the "Concord to the Bay Cycleway".
-The path will run from the corner of Barnstaple and Park Roads and travel south east round the back of the grandstand / amenities and proceed to the Memorial where it will turn east between the off leash area and skate park before exiting the park onto Ingham Avenue opposite Howley Street.
+The path is proposed to run from the corner of Barnstaple and Park Roads and travel south east round the back of the grandstand / amenities and proceed to the Memorial where it will turn east between the off leash area and skate park before exiting the park onto Ingham Avenue opposite Howley Street.
+With the recent upgrade of the playground and adjacent fitness equipment, this routing may have to be reviewed to ensure there is no adverse impact on safety and activities of all park users.